bazelbuild/rules_docker/README.md

 ## Python tools

-Starting with Bazel 0.25.0 its possible to configure python toolchains for `rules_docker`.
+Starting with Bazel 0.25.0 it's possible to configure python toolchains for `rules_docker`.

 To use these features you need to enable the flags in the `.bazelrc` file at the root of this project.

-Use of these features requires a python toolchain to be registered.
+Use of these features require a python toolchain to be registered.
 `//py_images/image.bzl:deps` and `//py3_images/image.bzl:deps` register a
 default python toolchain (`//toolchains/python:container_py_toolchain`) that defines the path to python tools inside the default container used